rasjonell/p2p-canvas/README.md

 In order to initiate `RTCPeerConnection` the peers need to undergo a some sort of handshake process.
 This process is called **Signaling** and **Negotiation**.
 Traditionally you create a server that handles this process by creating a possible list of peers, choose with whom to connect, handle offers and answers, and finally setup the connection.

-However, since WebRTC does not include the standard of the handshake and protocol or technology may be used.
+However, since WebRTC does not include the standard of the handshake, any protocol or technology may be used.
 So for this POC I decided to use [`BroadcastChannel`s](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel).

 **BroadcastChannel** is an interface that allows communication between different browsing contexts. _(on the same origin)_